davidleston/hanabi-how-to/basic-conventions.md

   </hand>
 </game>

 When you intend to play a tile move it to the play position.
-When you clue your teammate "twos":
+When you clue your teammate ``twos``:

 <game>
   <hand>